Centre for Coaching, London, UK

 TRAINERS

-The trainers are Prof Stephen Palmer, Nick Edgerton, Dr. Siobhain O’Riordan and Kasia Szymanska who are Chartered Psychologists and/or HCPC Registered Psychologists.
+The trainers are Dr Stephen Palmer, Nick Edgerton, Dr. Siobhain O’Riordan and Kasia Szymanska who are Chartered Psychologists and/or HCPC Registered Psychologists.
 Other trainers and guest lecturers may also be involved teaching on the programme.

 ADDITIONAL INFORMATION